Do You Have Knee Tendinitis?

 Although osteoarthritis worsens with time, sufferers experience periods of flare-ups and remission.
 Symptoms include increased pain with use throughout the day, joint stiffness, swelling, and tenderness.
 Patients often experience grinding, clicking, locking or feelings that the knee may give out.
 Movement of the joint can be limited and deformity may occur over time as bones become damaged.

 Pain may be managed and damage minimized by decreasing the burden on the knee joint with weight loss or use of a walking aid.
-Low-impact and aquatic exercises and physical therapy will strengthen the muscles to support the knee joint.
+Low-impact and aquatic exercises and PT visits will strengthen the muscles to support the knee joint.

 If osteoarthritis pain cannot be managed by these methods, surgical options may be considered; knee arthroscopy, tibial osteotomy or knee replacement surgery, depending on your injury.
 For more information on knee osteoarthritis, click here (mendmyknee.com) and follow the links on the left.